-What school choice could mean under Trump
+What school choice could mean under DeVos

 Based on DeVos' track record and past practices, school choice supporters anticipate a mix of federal and state funds will go toward vouchers that can be used on a variety of schools, including completely private schools, religious schools or even home schooling.

 Through AFC, DeVos has primarily pushed for private school choice.
 But the organization supports approaches set by community stakeholders rather than blanket national policies, Frendewey said.
 "The policies she pursues recognize the reality that every child is different and learns differently.
-Some children might do well in public school, others are better in private school," Frendewey said.
+Some children might do well in public school, others are better in private school," he said.

-A Trump spokesman referred policy questions to the transition team, which did not return repeated requests for comment.

-Details like this may not be worked out for a while.
-And it's possible a Trump administration could redefine current approaches to school choice.
+Details about how any new funds would be spent may not be worked out for a while.
+And it's possible a Trump administration could redefine current approaches to school choice altogether.

 "As Trump has shown so far, we shouldn't assume just because people have been doing it this way that he's going to do it the same way," Nathan said.